kristovatlas/kiaraRobles.github.io/_posts/2015-11-11-appstorefordevelopers.md

 My .podfile looks like this:

     #
-    # Be sure to run `pod lib lint KFRFuzzyDateTranslator.podspec' to ensure this is a
+    # Be sure to run `pod lib lint KFRFuzzyDateTranslator.podspec' to ensure this is
-    # valid spec before submitting.
+    # a valid spec before submitting.
     #
     # Any lines starting with a # are optional, but their use is encouraged
-    # To learn more about a Podspec see http://guides.cocoapods.org/syntax/podspec.html
+    # To learn more about Podspec see http://guides.cocoapods.org/syntax/podspec.html
     #

     Pod::Spec.new do |s|
       s.name             = "KFRFuzzyDateTranslator"
       s.version          = "0.1.0"
-      s.summary          = "A objective-c cocoapod that converts NSStrings to NSDate objects."
+      s.summary          = "Converts NSStrings to NSDate objects."

     # This description is used to generate tags and improve search results.
     #   * Think: What does it do?
 Why did you write it?
 What is the focus?